Has COVID caused you to fall behind on rent or utility payments? Take a look at these helpful resources

 - View the Town of Apex’s current State of Emergency declaration.

 - All town facilities are open but require a face covering to be worn while inside: Town Hall, John M. Brown Community Center, Halle Cultural Arts Center, Public Works facilities, Public Safety stations and The Depot.

-- Parks amenities including restrooms, athletic fields and courts, picnic shelters, and dog parks reopened May 1st.
-All public greenways and trails remain open.
+- Parks amenities including restrooms, athletic fields and courts, picnic shelters, dog parks, playgrounds, skate park, public greenways and trails are open.

 |Utility Payments||(919) 362-8676||Pay online|

 |Property Tax Payments||Wake County payment sites and online options|